-- 1. Each Party shall permit all transfers and payments that relate to the cross-border supply of services to be made freely and without delay into and out of its territory. - 2.
-Each Party shall permit transfers and payments that relate to the cross-border supply of services to be made in a freely usable currency at the market rate of exchange that prevails at the time of transfer. - 3.
-Notwithstanding paragraphs 1 and 2, a Party may prevent or delay a transfer or payment through the equitable, non-discriminatory and good faith application of its laws and regulations8 that relate to: - (a) bankruptcy, insolvency or the protection of the rights of creditors; - (b) issuing, trading or dealing in securities, futures, options or derivatives; - (c) financial reporting or record keeping of transfers when necessary to assist law enforcement or financial regulatory authorities;
+- 1. Each Party shall permit all transfers and payments that relate to the trade in services to be made freely and without delay into and out of its Area. - 2.
+Each Party shall permit transfers and payments that relate to the trade in services to be made in a freely usable currency at the market rate of exchange that prevails at the time of transfer. - 3.
+Notwithstanding paragraph 1 and paragraph 2, a Party may prevent or delay a transfer or payment through the equitable, non-discriminatory and good faith application of its laws and regulations that relate to: - (a) bankruptcy, insolvency or the protection of the rights of creditors; - (b) issuing, trading or dealing in securities, futures, options or derivatives; - (c) financial reporting or record keeping of transfers when necessary to assist law enforcement or financial regulatory authorities; - (d) criminal or penal offences; or